eProsima/DDS-Router/docs/rst/examples/echo_example.rst

 Echo Participant
 ----------------

-This Participant does not require further configuration than name and kind.
+This Participant is configured to display information regarding messages received, as well as discovery events.
+See :ref:`Echo Participant Configuration <user_manual_participants_echo_configuration>` for more details.

 .. literalinclude:: ../../resources/examples/echo.yaml
     :language: yaml
-    :lines: 35-36
+    :lines: 35-39

 Execute example